pattern-lab/patternlab-node/packages/core/README.md

 # Pattern Lab Node Core

-This repository contains the core functionality for Pattern Lab Node.
+This is the core API and orchestrator of the  [Pattern Lab ecosystem](http://patternlab.io/docs/advanced-ecosystem-overview.html).

 ## Installation